 Management of timelines and responsibilities of a special education teacher/ case manager.
 Implementation of procedures necessary to incorporate referral, assessment and evaluation, and IEP planning.
 Consultation with parents and professionals to provide special education services to students.
 Implementation of appropriate interventions.
 Analysis of personal and professional growth, development, and efficacy.
+Complete 12 consecutive weeks of student teaching in a K12 special education setting.
 Corequisites: TEAC 451.